 No new incorporations or significant annexations are assumed for the next five years.

 Service Levels

-As part of the forecast exercise, it is assumed that proposed levels of service for FY 2012-13 are maintained for the next five years except for additional facilities programmed to come online such as the Mental Health Facility programmed to start operations in FY 2014-15.
+As part of the forecast exercise, it is assumed that proposed levels of service for FY 2012-13 are maintained for the next five years except for additional facilities programmed to come online.

 Transit Growth